 Stephen describes the Adirondack Mountain trails as gorgeous and says even those who don’t regularly ride can appreciate the beautiful surroundings of a trail ride at Ridin-Hy.

-This is an excerpt from the full article—get the whole story in the Winter 2016 Chrome magazine, which is provided to all current APHA members.
+This is an excerpt from the full article—get the whole story in the Spring 2018 Chrome magazine, which is sent to all current APHA members.
 Not a member?
 Join or renew at apha.com/join.